ogckw/aws_lambda_backup_s3/README.md

 `pip install module-name -t /path/to/project-dir`

-(if need compile by c or c++ , please use aws linux image compile.
+(if need compile by C or C++ , please use AWS Linux image compile.

   Do not use windows library upload, see [Reference](#reference))